ashutoshmjain/shutri/PROJECT_ARTIFACTS/TESTPLAN_MILESTONE3.md

 ```
 *(Note: The exact number of chunks, clips, and timestamps will vary based on the audio file used for the import.)*

+### Step 6: Verify `--mock` Flag in Release Builds

+This step ensures that the `--mock` flag is not available in release builds.

+1.  **Compile a release build of the application.**

+    ```bash
+    cargo build --release
+    ```

+2.  **Attempt to run the `transcribe` command with the `--mock` flag using the release binary.**

+    ```bash
+    ./target/release/shutri transcribe short_clip --mock
+    ```

+3.  **Observe the command-line output.** The command should fail with an error indicating that `--mock` is an unknown argument.

+    ```
+    error: unexpected argument '--mock' found

+    Usage: shutri transcribe <PROJECT_NAME>

+    For more information, try '--help'.
+    ```

 ### Conclusion

 If all commands run as described, producing the correct output and error messages, the test is successful.
-This confirms that the core functionality of Milestone 3 and its overwrite safeguard are working as specified.
+This confirms that the core functionality of Milestone 3 and its interactive overwrite safeguard are working as specified.